paulehoffman/dns-over-http-ideas/initial-ideas.md

 just as it is done today.
 Don't use this protocol as a way of forcing DNSSEC down the throats of stub resolvers, particularly in IoT.

+McManus's idea: provide a js library that can take the json with dnssec data and validate it locally.
+I would return it by default but should be configurable. (e.g. for HTTPS DNS is not actually part of the security model - it uses a different root for that.. but if we were going to staple cross-orgin DNS resolutions it would make sense to require them to be DNSSEC verified.. so two different modes).

 ## Security

 Need to think about HTTP authorization mechanisms.
 This would allow user